-To this end, CREATE, the Paul G. Allen School of Computer Science & Engineering, the Population Health Initiative, the Simpson Center for the Humanities, the Buerk Center for Entrepreneurship, the Office of the ADA Coordinator, and the Race & Equity Initiative are working to bring together thought leaders in this intersection through quarterly learning opportunities and this call for funding.
+Through this initiative, CREATE seeks to advance knowledge about race, disability, and technology.
+We thank the Paul G. Allen School of Computer Science & Engineering, the Population Health Initiative, the Simpson Center for the Humanities, the Buerk Center for Entrepreneurship, the Office of the ADA Coordinator, and the Race & Equity Initiative for their contributions to this initiative.

 Eligibility

-• Full-time or part-time faculty with regular or fixed-term appointments are eligible to apply as PI or Co-PI, as are professional staff.
+- Full-time or part-time faculty with regular or fixed-term appointments are eligible to apply as PI or Co-PI, as are professional staff.
 All applicants must have PI status as determined by their dean.
-Applicants must hold an eligible rank that is active in Workday at the time of submission.
+Applicants must hold an eligible rank that is active on the UW Workday system at the time of submission.
 Those with acting, temporary, affiliate, visiting, or postdoctoral appointments are ineligible to apply as PI or Co-PI, but may be included in the budget for the project team.
 Affiliate or visiting faculty may not receive salary, but can be involved on the project team, just not as PI/Co-PI.

-• To qualify for a Tier II grant, the team must include stakeholder representation on the planning team (and ensure they are receiving appropriate compensation for their involvement in the project); and strongly encourage having faculty from two different disciplines relevant to the call.
+- To qualify for a Tier II grant, the team must include stakeholder representation on the planning team (and ensure they are receiving appropriate compensation for their involvement in the project); Tier II applicants are also strongly encouraged to have faculty from two different disciplines on the project team.

-• Any students heavily involved in the work are expected to become an active CREATE member (e.g., join Slack and mailing lists, attend events, etc.).
+- Any students heavily involved in the work are expected to become an active CREATE member (e.g., join our mailing list and Slack community and attend events and seminars, etc.).

 Tier I proposals